Timendus/chip-8/README.md

 See it in action at https://timendus.github.io/chip-8/.
 You can find some CHIP-8 programs [here](https://github.com/dmatlack/chip8) and everywhere else on the internet.
-Just download the binaries and upload them to the emulator.
+Just download the binaries and load them to the emulator.

 Note that there are no guarantees that this thing is bug-free.
 In fact, I found a couple of side effects to opcodes being documented differently by different